-If you are disabled and receiving Short-Term Disability or Workers' Compensation benefits, your life insurance will continue for six months from the date of disability, or until your disability ends, whichever happens first.
-If you are eligible for a Disability Pension under the Building Service 32BJ Pension Fund, your life insurance will continue until your disability ends or you reach age 65, whichever happens first.
+If you are disabled and receiving short-term disability or Workers' Compensation benefits, your life insurance will continue for six months from the date of disability, or until your disability ends, whichever happens first.
+If you are eligible for either Long-Term Disability under the Metropolitan Plan or a Disability Pension under the Building Service 32BJ Pension Fund, your life insurance will continue until your disability ends or you reach age 65, whichever happens first.
 For as long as this extended coverage lasts, your benefit level will be frozen at the level in effect at the time you became disabled.

-The Fund reserves the right to re-certify disability as described on page 18.
+The Fund reserves the right to re-certify disability as described on page 71.
 If you die before you submit proof of your disability, your beneficiary must submit proof of death and total disability within 90 days after your death.

 Notice of approval or denial of benefits will be sent to your designated beneficiary in writing.
-(See page 86 for information on appealing a denied claim.)
+(See pages 87-96 for information on appealing a denied claim.)